 Interpreting scores

-Use PolyScore as a screening tool, not a definitive quality judgment:- High scores (7–10) – The conversation flowed well, the caller’s request appeared resolved, and the caller did not show frustration.
+Use PolyScore as a screening tool, not a definitive quality judgment:- High scores (7–10) – The conversation flowed well, the user’s request appeared resolved, and they did not show frustration.
 Worth spot-checking to confirm the agent followed the correct process.

 - Medium scores (4–6) – Some issues were detected.
-Review the dimension breakdowns to understand whether the problem was conversational flow, task completion, or caller experience.
+Review the dimension breakdowns to understand whether the problem was conversational flow, task completion, or user experience.

 - Low scores (0–3) – Significant issues detected.
 Prioritize these for manual review to identify knowledge gaps, flow problems, or agent behavior issues.